Contact Us

 Documents to submit with the application:

-1. Copies of the investor’s and their family members’ passports.
+Copy of the investor’s and their family members’ passports.

-2. Birth, marriage, and divorce certificates, if applicable.
+Birth, marriage, and divorce certificates.

-3. Evidence that the investor has made the required financial contribution.
+Evidence that the investor has made the required financial contribution.

-5. Business ownership papers.
+Business ownership papers.

-6. Copies of all business licences.
+Copy of all business licences.

-7. Tax returns for the last 7 years — both personal and business.
+Tax returns for the last 7 years — both personal and business.

-8. Bank statements for the last 7 years.
+Bank statements for the last 7 years.

-9. Financial statements for each business.
+Financial statements for each business.

-10. Evidence that the investment money was acquired legally.
+Evidence that the investment money was acquired legally.

 Obtainment timeframe.
-The EB-5 visa applications are reviewed for 3—4 years.
-Until their visas are approved, applicants can stay in the USA with non-immigrant visas for work or study, such as an L-1 or F-1 visa.
+The EB‑5 visa applications are reviewed for 3—4 years.
+Until their visas are approved, applicants can stay in the USA with non-immigrant visas for work or study, such as L‑1 or F‑1 visa.

-Immigrant Invest lawyers provide EB-5 visa candidates with valuable advice and ensure all documents and forms are up to standard.
+Immigrant Invest lawyers provide EB‑5 visa candidates with valuable advice and ensure that all documents and forms are up to standard.
 This reduces the risk of delays in the application processing and rejection.

 Here’s how the process goes.